mattiasvillani/BayesLearnCourse/README.md

 * Gelman, Carlin, Stern, Dunson, Vehtari, Rubin (2014).
 Bayesian Data Analysis (BDA).
 Chapman & Hall/CRC: Boca Raton, Florida.
 3rd edition.
 Here is the [book webpage](http://www.stat.columbia.edu/~gelman/book/) and PDF.
-* Villani, M. (2020).
+* Villani, M. (2022).
 Bayesian Learning (BL).
-First chapters of a book that I am writing is [here](https://github.com/mattiasvillani/BayesianLearningBook/raw/main/pdf/BayesBook.pdf).
-This is a very rough version with lots of typos, but may be useful as a complement to Gelman et al.
+Approximatelty half of a book that I am writing is [here](https://github.com/mattiasvillani/BayesianLearningBook/raw/main/pdf/BayesBook.pdf).
+This is currently a very rough version, but will be more polished when the course starts.
 * Additional course material linked from this page, such as articles and tutorial.

 The course schedule on TimeEdit is here: [Schedule](https://cloud.timeedit.net/su/web/stud1/s.html?tab=8&object=cevt_39769&type=courseevent&h=t).